-In addition to the Life and basic Short Term Disability Insurance provided to eligible employees by EVA, employees may also at their own expense, enroll in supplemental insurance programs for Dental, Vision, Short Term and/or Longer Term Disability, Group Life, Cancer, and Accidental Death and Dismemberment insurance benefits.
+In addition to the Life Insurance provided to eligible employees by EVA, employees may also at their own expense, enroll in supplemental insurance programs for Dental, Vision, Short Term and/or Longer Term Disability, Group Life, Cancer, and Accidental Death and Dismemberment insurance benefits.
+EVA will not pay premiums for these programs by payroll deduction.
 Employees are responsible for all premium payments for supplemental insurance benefits.
-Questions regarding optional supplemental benefit programs should be directed to the HR and Office Manager.
+Questions regarding optional supplemental benefit programs should be directed to the Office Manager.